 5.1.3 Service Flows

 Mary and her all family members travel to Hawaii in a holiday.
 At this time, her house is empty.
-Since she worries about the safety of property, she enables the sensing service on intruder detection of the 5G CPEs (i.e. UE) at home.
+Since she worries about the safety of property, she enables the sensing service on intruder detection of the 5G CPEs (i.e. UE) at home via an application on her smart phone.
+The application can trigger the sensing service in two ways:

+1. via the application layer, or

+2. via the 5G system, where Mary's UE triggers a request to the 5G network to enable Mary's CPEs in her home to start the sensing service